TGVPRAVEEN/project16/README.md

 ## Features and Functionalities 😃

-- Interactive and responsive UI.
+- Easy to navigate and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
+- User can easily attract for this website design.
 - Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
-- User can know about health information through this website.
+- User can know about health information  about covid and prevent by knowing through this website.
 - Included the feedback Survey form to increase the scope of improvement

 ## Screenshots